ettolrach/Open_Higher_Maths/README.md

-# Definitive_Higher_Maths
+# Definitive Higher Maths
-A textbook for SQA Higher Mathematics
+A textbook for SQA Higher Mathematics.